Thermo Fisher Scientific (TMO) Q2 2017 Results - Earnings Call Transcript

 Stephen Willoughby - Cleveland Research Co.
 LLC

 Just I was wondering if you could comment a bit more on what you're seeing in the academic end market.
 I believe, and I might have missed some of it, you commented that it was a little bit weaker this quarter.
-I'm just trying to see what you saw both I guess from academic and government both in the U.S. and in Europe and what your expectations are for the rest of the year.
+I'm just trying to see what you saw both, I guess, from academic and government, both in the U.S. and in Europe, and what your expectations are over the rest of the year?

 Marc N. Casper - Thermo Fisher Scientific, Inc.

-Actually, academic and government, while still low single digits, wasn't weaker.
+Actually, academic and government, while still low single digit, wasn't weaker.
 It actually was slightly better than Q1.
-And when you look at it, actually North America was a bit better.
-So I think the fact that you got a 2017 budget that showed the increase in NIH, that's starting to flow into the results.
-Geographically, China was good as well and Europe was a little bit softer, and it's probably mostly timing between Q1 and Q2.
+And, when you look at it, actually North America was a bit better.
+So I think the fact that you got a 2017 budget, it showed the increase in NIH, that's starting to flow into the results.
+Geographically, China was good as well, and Europe was a little bit softer, and it's probably mostly timing between Q1 and Q2.

 Stephen Willoughby - Cleveland Research Co.
 LLC